Countertops – Choose your surface

-I was at a party a while back and there was quite a turn out, Cathy, our host would have been thrilled.
+I was at a party a while back and there was quite a turnout, Cathy, our host would have been thrilled.
 The crowd was a-buzz from the entertaining areas, right up the hall and through to the kitchen.
-I just so happened to land myself a great little spot in the kitchen with my posse of friends, near the vino and nibbles .
+I just so happened to land myself a great little spot in the kitchen with my posse of friends, near the counter with the vino and nibbles.
 The lights were dim, the atmosphere was alive and we were chatting away about all sorts of things.

 Laminate, Engineered stone, Granite, Wood, Glass, Concrete, Tile, Corian, Marble, Soapstone, Honed granite, Marble, Quartz, Stainless Steel, Travertine, Lava stone, Recycled, the list goes on…

 Quite a selection right? and this is just the initial list.
 For some of these the finished look is quite obvious the name either speaks clearly to us or we’ve seen enough examples of it to know what it is.
 Others listed may draw our attention in particular Engineered stone, Glass, Soapstone, Honed granite, Concrete, and Recycled.
 You may or may not know what these are but have you seen an example?
 Let’s take a look.

 Engineered stone: An eco-friendly choice.
 It’s a composite material made of crushed stone bound together by an adhesive, most commonly polymer resin or cement.
 It’s easy to care for since it’s durable, beautiful, hygienic and resists heat well.
 Products on the market in this category include Caesarstone and Silestone among others.
 These resist stains from liquids like wine and coffee.